genular/pandora/README.md

 Project | How To Help | Next Step
 --- | --- | --- |
-Localization | Help us translate `SIMON` into your language | [Join our Translation Community](https://crowdin.com/project/genular)
+Localization | Help us translate `SIMON` into your language.
+If some translation is missing or incorrect you can easily help us by correcting it. | [Join our Translation Community](https://crowdin.com/project/genular)
-Tutorials | Help others use `SIMON` | Write a tutorial or record it, with examples Organizing | Ask clarifying questions on recently opened issues to move the discussion forward | [Here](https://github.com/genular/simon-frontend/blob/master/)
+Tutorials | Help others use `SIMON` | Write a tutorial or record it, with usage examples Organizing | Ask clarifying questions on recently opened issues to move the discussion forward | [Here](https://github.com/genular/simon-frontend/issues)

 ## Browser Support
 Tested on `Firefox Quantum 64` or above.
 As much as we like other browsers we are focusing here to primary provide support for open source ones.